massmux/SatsMobiBot/README.md

 2. The PIN arrives as plaintext in the Go bot process memory.
 3. PBKDF2 re-derives the AES key from the PIN and the stored salt.
 4. The mnemonic is decrypted in RAM using AES-256-GCM.
-5. The Breez SDK is initialized with the plaintext mnemonic.
+5. The Breez SDK is initialized with the mnemonic.
 6. The mnemonic is used for the operation and is not persisted anywhere in plaintext.

 ### Known Limitations